Featured Comment:

 The cutlet itself can be used in many other dishes such as katsudon, katsu curry or katsu sando.

 Traditionally, tonkatsu is complemented with a tangy tonkatsu sauce, served alongside fluffy rice, crisp shredded cabbage, and a bowl of miso soup.
-While “tonkatsu” is usually made with pork, the world of “katsu” has many variations, like:
+Beyond the classic pork version, the “katsu” technique has expanded to include:

 - Chikinkatsu: A golden chicken cutlet.